theupdateframework/pep-maximum-security-model/README.rst

 process MUST inform the consistent snapshot process about new delegated unclaimed metadata.

-When a recently-claimed project uploads a new a transaction, a project transaction process MUST add all new targets and delegated targets metadata for the project.
+When a recently-claimed project uploads a new transaction, a project transaction process MUST add all new targets and delegated targets metadata for the project.
 If the project is new, then the project transaction process MUST also add new recently-claimed metadata with the public keys and threshold